NewDark90/privacy-coins-2021/post/coins-all.md

 **My Impression**:

 Seems like less of a currency, and more of a 'computational gas' for secret smart contracts.
-It used to be an ETH token, but has it's own blockchain now.
+It used to be an ETH token, but has its own blockchain now.
 Seems like a niche use case, but also a necessary one.

 *How do I feel about this project?* Neutral 😐